dingdingziyun/variant-search-coding-assignment/README.md

 ## Future improvements
 1. Make interactive table, so user can sort table by click on the header.
 This function can be realized with "DataTable" in Dash.
 However, Datatable cannot adapt a column with hyperlinks.
 But this function can be realized refering to "https://stackoverflow.com/questions/32778648/how-to-display-a-hyperlink-in-a-cell-with-jquery-datatables"
 2. The data can be queried with PostgreSQL.
-3. Add a dropdown menu, so that the user can customize the columns to group the entries.
+3. Add a multi-selection dropdown, so that the user can group the entries by customized column names.